 It’s a similar situation if you’re looking to stream to using a multi-room setup.
 The HomePod supports the more limited new AirPlay 2 Wi-Fi standard, which again doesn’t support these third-party services, while Chromecast Audio does.
 However, Apple’s Craig Federighi has suggested that third-party apps may be supported by AirPlay 2 at some point.

 This all ties into Apple’s proprietary play for the smart home market through its HomeKit product range.
 If you’re looking to integrate the HomePod with some other smart home products, then you’re limited to manufacturers that comply with Apple’s HomeKit standard.
 Amazon’s Echo range has taken a much more open approach here, opening up support for almost anything third party manufacturer through its Alexa Skills voice-driven platform.

 Of course, then there are the capabilities of the smart assistants to consider.
 We won’t go too deep here, but Google’s Assistant has proven highly capable when it comes to understanding more complex requests, contextual awareness, and the ability to ask follow-up questions.
-Alexa not so much on the contextual side but it does support a huge range of commands, while Siri sits somewhere in between not quite matching the intelligence of Google nor Alexa’s huge third-party catalogue.
+Alexa is not as good, but it can handle a good conversation and supports a huge range of commands.
+Siri sits somewhere in between, not quite matching the intelligence of Google, nor Alexa’s huge third-party catalogue.

 Further reading: What’s the best smart hub for your needs?